-During the late summer and early autumn of 1944, as the Allies swept through northern France and Belgium, the liberation of the Netherlands seemed close at hand.
+During the late summer and early autumn of 1944, as the Allies swept through northern France Dropdown content and Belgium Dropdown content, the liberation of the Netherlands seemed close at hand.
 In fact, Dutch liberation was only achieved in May 1945 after a tough and frustrated campaign.
 When the population was finally freed, the Netherlands emerged from almost exactly five years of Nazi occupation.

 The new Nazi overlords, under the leadership of Reichskommisar Arthur Seyss-Inquart, hoped they would find a sympathetic ally in the Netherlands, which they considered a fellow “Aryan” nation.
 Day-to-day administration continued under the Dutch civil service, but attempts to Nazify the Dutch population met with almost complete failure.
 German treatment of the civilian population was relatively mild initially, but occupation became increasingly repressive in the face of Dutch non-cooperation and resistance.
 Nazi economic exploitation of the country included deporting around 400,000 people to Germany as labourers; those who resisted were met with brutal reprisals.